 We all face ethical choices in our lives.
 How do we know what is “good” or “bad,” or “right” or “wrong”?
 For that matter, are there objective standards of ethics by which we can judge individuals or their actions?

-Students address these issues by reflecting upon their commonsense intuitions about how we ought to live our lives.
+Students address these issues by reflecting on their commonsense intuitions about how we ought to live our lives.
 They revisit their initial thoughts by applying analytical reasoning to their own insights.
-In so doing, students investigate the debate between moral relativism, which denies ethical distinctions such as right or wrong, and moral realism, which upholds them.
+In doing so, students investigate the debate between moral relativism, which denies ethical distinctions such as right or wrong, and moral realism, which upholds them.
 They then examine major attempts to develop coherent theories capable of guiding moral decisions.
-Among these are views like utilitarianism, in which moral choices are evaluated based upon their consequences; approaches inspired by Kant’s claim that moral actions derive from a universal principle of morality that is objective and rational; and virtue ethics, which focuses on the cultivation of morally worthwhile traits in each individual.
+Among these are views like utilitarianism, in which moral choices are evaluated based on their consequences; approaches inspired by Kant’s claim that moral actions derive from a universal principle of morality that is objective and rational; and virtue ethics, which focuses on the cultivation of morally worthwhile traits in each individual.

 Throughout the course, students investigate how different ethical theories affect judgments on current ethical dilemmas such as capital punishment, animal rights, and war.
 As they wrestle with ethical issues, students critique primary philosophical works, participate in discussions and debates, and write analytical essays.

 Note: Students who have taken CTY's Ethics should not take this class.